digibio/flux_server/README.md

 right now, only pinouts are being controlled.
 This is to be overlayed with a semantic layer representing the network edges between the addressed fluxels, so that droplet algorithms can be run on it.

+This is a meteor project.
+To run it, install meteor (www.meteor.com) and simply type: `meteor` on the command line. because it is for prototyping, all collections are autopublish and insecure are still on.

 Todo for now:
 1.
 - create a record-and-play interface for the fluxel algorithm